 Or you could focus on an older audience and offer beachside corporate retreats that include lots of outdoor time.

 And since beach towns often clear out significantly during the winter months, you could make a pretty decent living by house sitting for those homeowners while they’re out of town and — of course — spend the rest of your time at the beach!

-Coney Island Boardwalk Photo via ShutterstockMore in: Popular Articles
+Coney Island Boardwalk Photo via ShutterstockMore in: Business Ideas, Popular Articles